A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit

 \subsubsection{Industrial Defect Inspection}

 The majority of recent efforts in anomaly detection have focused on finding manufacturing defects during visual industrial inspection.
-The MVTec 2D anomaly detection dataset \cite{bergmann_mvtec_2019} is the most widely used benchmark for this application due to its pixel-level annotations and diverse range of objects and textures \cite{zheng_benchmarking_2022}.
-However, similar to other anomaly detection datasets such as BTech \cite{btech_dataset} and Kolector \cite{Tabernik2019JIM}, MVTec images are all captured from the same perspective, under conistent lighting and with simple backgrounds.
-In contrast, the ALLO dataset offers a more comprehensive and diverse set of scenes, including multiple views of the ISS with varied lighting conditions and backgrounds.
+The MVTec 2D anomaly detection dataset \cite{bergmann_mvtec_2019} is the most widely used benchmark for this application due to its pixel-level annotations and diverse range of objects \cite{zheng_benchmarking_2022}.
+However, similar to other anomaly detection datasets such as BTech \cite{btech_dataset} and Kolektor \cite{Tabernik2019JIM}, MVTec images are captured from fixed viewpoints, under consistent lighting and with simple backgrounds.
+In contrast, the ALLO dataset offers a more comprehensive and diverse set of scenes, including multiple views of the ISS with varied lighting conditions and complex backgrounds.